Jacalz/sparta/README.md

 ## Requirements

-Sparta depends on the following packages.
+Sparta is built using the following Go packages:

-- Fyne (version 1.2.2 or later)
+- fyne (version 1.2.2 or later)
+- wormhole-william (version 1.0.1 or later)

 ## Downloads